bookofproofs/bookofproofs.github.io/_sources/history/20th-century/plessner.md

 ### Mathematical Profile (Excerpt):
 * The city had grown rapidly with the population of 15,000 in around 1850 growing to a population of 300,000 by the time Abraham was born.
-* Over 30% of the population was, like Abraham's family, Jewish.
 * Abraham attended secondary school in Lódz from 1909 to 1918.
 * However, with Polish independence coming at the end of the war, the language of instruction was changed from German to Polish and, for his final year at school, Plessner was taught in Polish.
 * The two best places for mathematics were, Schlesinger said, Göttingen and Berlin; someone as talented as Plessner should certainly study at the top places.